-Small fish, birds, and reptiles are allowed as long as roommates and/or suitemates do not object; the pet must be in good health and must not pose any health risk and the pet and its surrounds must be kept clean and odor free.
+Small fish, small birds, and small reptiles are allowed as long as roommates and/or suite-mates/apartment-mates do not object; the pet is in good health and does not pose any health risk, and the pet and its surrounds are kept clean and odor free.
 Students are responsible for keeping their pet in good health, their surrounds clean, and any damage a pet may cause.

 The College reserves the right to ask that the pet be removed if problems arise.